major macro economic indicators

 - Poorly diversified economy

-- Vulnerability to external shocks (climate, US economy, commodities)
+- Vulnerable to external shocks (climate, US economic cycle, commodities)

-- Very high public debt and debt interest inhibit growth
+- Very high public debt and debt interest payments inhibiting growth

 Growth is expected to continue in 2018, thanks to more vigorous domestic demand and more favourable economic conditions in the United States, despite the Jamaican government’s fiscal austerity policy.
 Households will benefit from the gradual fall in unemployment, tax cuts for the poorest households, and higher remittances from expatriate workers in the United States.
 Exports of bauxite and aluminium (44% of total exports) will sustain activity, buoyed by a moderate increase in metal prices.
 Strong performances in the agricultural sector, together with the depreciation of the local currency, will also help maintain the favourable trend of the country’s exports.
 Meanwhile, there will be greater momentum in the tourism sector, thanks to the expected increase in the number of tourists from the United States, which is the country’s main trading and tourism partner.
 Private investment will be concentrated mainly in this sector, as well as in transport infrastructure projects (roads, bridges), largely financed by Chinese investors.
 However, limited infrastructure expansion and low workforce productivity will still hamper private investment in other sectors.
 The central bank is expected, in accordance with the IMF’s recommendations, to intervene in a limited manner on the foreign exchange market in order to build up foreign exchange reserves (currently five months of imports), enabling it to withstand any pressures on the local currency, the Jamaican dollar.
 Meanwhile, inflation is likely to increase, due to robust domestic demand and the moderate rise in oil prices, though remaining within the central bank’s target range (4-6%).
 Nonetheless, the bank could tighten monetary policy if there is a significant increase in inflationary pressures.